makandra/rack-steady_etag/README.md

 Rack::SteadyETag::IGNORED_PATTERNS << -> { |text| text.gsub(/<meta name="XSRF-TOKEN" value="[^"]+">/, '') }
 ```

+Transformations are only applied for the `ETag` hash.
+The response body will not be changed.

 ## Covered edge cases

+- Different `ETags` are generated when the same content is accessed with different Rack sessions.
 - `ETags` are only generated when the response is `Cache-Control: private` (this is a default in Rails).
 - No `ETag` is generated when the response already has an `ETag` header.
 - No `ETag` is generated when the response already has an `Last-Modified` header.
-- Different `ETags` are generated when the same content is accessed with different Rails sessions.
-- Different `ETags` are generated when the same content is accessed with and without a Rails session.

 ## Installation